 How to get there: To get to Jolly Buoy, simply take a cab to Wandoor Jetty, after which you can book tickets and get on board a boat/ferry which will take you there!
 You may have to obtain a permit from the tourism department in Port Blair.
 Enquire while planning your trip.

-#5 Mount Harriet
+5. Mount Harriet

 One of the most scenic locations in Andaman is atop Mount Harriet.
 Climbing there is a bit of a challenge but the effort is rewarded by the mesmerizing landscape you are treated to.
 The remains of a British Colonial summer house can be seen here, which adds to the aesthetic of the place.

 Mount Harriet National Park at Port Blair is home to some of the largest butterflies in the world and offers the richest butterfly diversity you’ll ever see.
 The fantasy-like colors on the butterflies here are something that cannot be described by words and you’ll have to experience it yourself.

 How to get there: Drive to Chatham Jetty and get on a vehicle ferry; these allow you to travel in your vehicle.
 Drive off the ferry at Bamboo Flat Jetty and keep driving until you reach Mount Harriet.

-#6 Red Skin Island
+6. Red Skin Island

 You can enjoy a swim in the pristine water and explore the area of the corals which are at a mere depth of 3-4 meters.
 Red Skin Island isn’t open throughout the year to protect the live corals but doesn’t worry- when Red Skin is closed, Jolly Buoy is usually open for visitors!
 Note that plastic is a strict no, and there are no food shacks so be sure to carry your snacks.
-Book a trip to Red Skin island here.

 How to get there: Take a cab on a long drive to Wandoor Jetty, and hop on a ferry which will take you to Red Skin Island.

-#7 Bird Photography Tours
+7. Bird Photography Tours

-For all the birdwatchers and photographers out there, there are also several bird photography tours around Port Blair that take you to the places where a lot of migratory and endemic birds set up camp.
+For all the birdwatchers and photographers out there, there are also several bird photography tours from Port Blair that take you to the places where a lot of migratory and endemic birds set up camp.
 These colorful feathers birds are a great view to witness.